Matthew James Holman is a writer and academic, based in London.

 and the visual arts, especially in relation to questions of conflict and

 diplomacy, historical materialism, and the avant-garde.
-I completed a PhD in American cultural history at University College London, and have held research or postdoctoral fellowships at Yale, The Smithsonian, The Courtauld, the Paul Mellon Centre, and the John F. Kennedy Institute for North American Studies in Berlin, funded by the Leverhulme Trust.
+I completed a PhD in American cultural history at University College London, and have held research or postdoctoral fellowships at Yale, The Smithsonian, The Courtauld (as the Terra Foundation for American Art Fellow), the Paul Mellon Centre, and the John F. Kennedy Institute for North American Studies in Berlin, funded by the Leverhulme Trust.

-My first book, Curating Modern Life: Frank O’Hara at the Museum of Modern Art, is forthcoming with Bloomsbury in autumn 2025.
+My first book, Frank O’Hara and MoMA: New York Poet, Global Curator, is forthcoming with Bloomsbury in autumn 2025.

 The Art Newspaper (where

-Literary Supplement, and elsewhere.
+Literary Supplement, and elsewhere, and my scholarship has been published by Critical Quarterly, Essays and Studies, The Journal of Modern Literature and Women’s Studies.
 I have contributed essays for artist books, international exhibitions, and monographs, including

 (AICA) and have lectured extensively on contemporary art and curatorial practice, including at

 The Barbican, The Guildhall, and The Slade.
-I am currently Lecturer in Literature and Fine Arts at the University of Hertfordshire, and continue to lecture in American art history at The Courtauld.
+I am currently Lecturer in Literature and Fine Arts at the University of Hertfordshire, and continue to teach American art history at The Courtauld.

 For enquiries, please email me at matthew.james.holman@gmail.com.